-- 1.1 Purpose The purpose of this Standard of Practice is to define the documentation and disclosure required of an actuary in property and casualty insurance ratemaking and loss reserving. - 1.2 Scope This Standard of Practice is limited to the practices that relate to the Statement of Principles Regarding Property and Casualty Insurance Ratemaking and the Statement of Principles Regarding Property and Casualty Loss and Loss Adjustment Expense Reserves as adopted by the Casualty Actuarial Society (CAS). - 1.3 Effective Date This Standard's effective date is July 14, 1989.
+- 1.1 Purpose-The purpose of this standard of practice is to define the documentation and disclosure required of an actuary in property and casualty insurance ratemaking, loss reserving, and valuations. - 1.2 Scope-This standard of practice is limited to the practices that relate to the Statement of Principles Regarding Property and Casualty Insurance Ratemaking, the Statement of Principles Regarding Property and Casualty Loss and Loss Adjustment Expense Reserves, and the Statement of Principles Regarding Property and Casualty Valuations as adopted by the Casualty Actuarial Society (CAS). - 1.3 Effective Date-This standard became effective July 14, 1989, for documentation and disclosure in ratemaking and loss reserving.
+Its effective date for valuations was May 1, 1991.